dell/omnia/docs/source/InstallationGuides/LocalRepo/localrepos.rst

             {"name": "freeipa"},

-For information on deploying FreeIPA after setting up the cluster, `click here. <../../Roles/Security/index.html>`_
+For more information on FreeIPA, `click here <../BuildingClusters/Authentication.html#configuring-freeipa-openldap-security>`_.

 **Jupyterhub**